divpadmanabha/puppeteer/README.md

-# Cucumber-Puppeteer
+# Jest-Puppeteer-Cucumber

-A sample project to demonstrate the usage of cucumber-puppeteer.
+A sample project to demonstrate the usage of jest-puppeteer-cucumber

 This is an UI automation scenario where in a banking application has been automated to calculate the loan eligiblity.

 # Steps to use this project:

-Install the jest html reporter using the following command and then use the yarn command to run the test
+Install the jest html reporter using the following command and then use the yarn command to update dependencies and execute the tests.

                     npm install jest-html-reporter --save-dev
                     yarn add -D jest-allure